benjamin-leiding/Authcoin-Qtum/README.md

 # Introduction #

+Authcoin is an alternative approach to the commonly used public key infrastructures such as central authorities and the PGP web of trust.
+It combines a challenge response-based validation and authentication process for domains, certificates, email accounts and public keys with the advantages of a block chain-based storage system.
+Due to its transparent nature and public availability, it is possible to track the whole validation and authentication process history of each entity in the Authcoin system which makes it much more difficult to introduce sybil nodes and prevent such nodes from getting detected by genuine users.

 This repository contains Solidity smart contracts for Authcoin protocol.
 Current implementation contains the following functionality:

 * [Posting an entity identity record (EIR) to the blockchain](#eir_post)